wilsonmar/wilsonmar.github.io/_posts/2023-01-22-threat-modeling.md

-## Utilities needed
+## Synopsys Utilities needed

-But if you're serious about this (and you need to be), you'll need a utility to store all the data for dicing and slicing (visualization).
+<a target="_blank" href="https://www.synopsys.com/software-integrity/solutions/devsecops.html">Synopsys.com</a> sells a utility to store all your threat data for dicing and slicing (visualization).

-<a target="_blank" href="https://www.synopsys.com/software-integrity/solutions/devsecops.html">Synopsis.com</a>
-has a <a target="_blank" href="https://www.synopsys.com/glossary/what-is-threat-modeling.html">5-step approach</a> (for your money's worth):
+They offer a <a target="_blank" href="https://www.synopsys.com/glossary/what-is-threat-modeling.html">5-step approach</a>:

 1. Define the <strong>scope and depth</strong> of analysis.
 Determine the scope with stakeholders, then break down the depth of analysis for individual development teams so they can threat model the software.